pitt-squash-fed/pitt-squash-fed.github.io/content/about.md

 ### Do you have any questions?

-Send an email to the cheif of our group, David Brumble at: brumble@pitt.edu
+Send an email to David Brumble, the cheif of our group, at: brumble@pitt.edu

 ---